HIPAA-Compliant Email Checklist – 8 Things You Need to Know

 The HIPAA email security rule

-The HIPAA Security Rule pertaining to email explicitly requires adequate protection for all patient data and does not endorse or prohibit the use of any specific technologies to ensure robust protection.
+The section of the HIPAA Security Rule that pertains to email explicitly requires adequate protection for all patient data and does not endorse or prohibit the use of any specific technologies to ensure robust protection.
 The rule lays down four standards: